-After the Second World War, the focus of psychology was on treating abnormal behaviors and mental illnesses.
+After the Second World War, the focus of psychology was on treating abnormal behaviors and the resulting mental illnesses.
 Dissatisfied with this approach, humanist psychologists, such as Abraham Maslow, Carl Rogers, and Eric Fromm helped renew interest in the more positive aspects of human nature.

 This article contains: